Sajjan Kumar: Delhi Police investigation

-Prior to 2005, the Delhi Police had investigated Kumar's role in the riots.
+Prior to 2005, the Delhi Police had investigated Kumar's role in the genocide.
 The investigation was then given to the Central Bureau of Investigation (CBI) in 2005 by recommendation from the Justice G.T.
 Nanavati Commission.
-In the subsequent investigation, the CBI concluded that there was a conspiracy of "terrifying proportion" between Kumar and the police during the riots, and that the Delhi police had systematically removed Kumar's name from all eyewitness testimony of the riots.
+In the subsequent investigation, the CBI concluded that there was a conspiracy of "terrifying proportion" between Kumar and the police during the genocide, and that the Delhi police had systematically removed Kumar's name from all eyewitness testimony of the genocide.

 CBI investigation

 In 2010, as a result of the CBI investigation, Kumar was tried for murder, dacoity, mischief to cause damage to property, promoting enmity between different communities, criminal conspiracy, and other provisions of the Indian Penal Code.
 Eyewitnesses testified how Sajjan Kumar had colluded with the police and incited mobs to kill Sikhs.
-In 2012, the CBI prosecutor told a Delhi court that riots targeting the Sikhs had the "patronage" of Sajjan Kumar.
-CBI alleged that he organised anti-Sikh riots and he, along with five others, are being tried for killing six Sikhs.
+In 2012, the CBI prosecutor told a Delhi court that genocide targeting the Sikhs had the "patronage" of Sajjan Kumar.
+CBI alleged that he organised anti-Sikh genocide and he, along with five others, are being tried for killing six Sikhs.